The Centre for Transdisciplinary Development Studies

 In February 2009, Chris Gerry was elected Director of CETRAD, and nominated Francisco Diniz and Alberto Baptista as his Deputy Directors.
 In 2013, Chris Gerry was re-elected and appointed Alberto Baptista and Ana Alexandra Marta-Costa as his Deputy Directors; their principal challenge was to prepare the Centre's 2015-2020 strategic project, which was submitted to the FCT for evaluation in December of that year.

 In June 2014, CETRAD's strategic project successfully passed the first stage of the evaluation process and in October CETRAD had the visit of the Panel Evaluation of FCT.
 In December of 2014, CETRAD was informed by the FCT that its evaluation for the period 2015-2020 has been assessed as “very good”, thereby providing the Centre with FCT pluriannual funding of 75.000 Euros by year.

 In March 2017, Timothy Koehnen was elected Director of CETRAD, and nominated Ana Alexandra Marta-Costa and Manuel Luis Tibério as his Deputy Directors.
-Their principal challenge is to prepare the Centre's 2018-2022 strategic project, which will be submitted to the FCT for evaluation in the end of 2017.
+Their principal challenge was to prepare the Centre's 2018-2022 strategic project to be submitted to the FCT for evaluation in the 2018.

 CETRAD'S 'PARENT DEPARTMENT': THE DEPARTMENT OF ECONOMICS, SOCIOLOGY & MANAGEMENT (DESG)